Point of Sale

 Not only do TouchBistro and the Squirrel POS have slightly different setups, but they also use very different operating systems.

-Like many of the other legacy POS systems on the market, Squirrel runs on a Windows or Linux operating system.
-Though many older, legacy POS systems run on Windows and Linux, neither system is common among newer, modern POS systems.
+Like many of the other legacy POS systems on the market, Squirrel runs on a Windows, Android, or iOS operating system.
+Though many older, legacy POS systems run on Windows or Linux, neither system is common among newer, modern POS systems.
 That’s because each of these operating systems comes with a steeper learning curve that can be difficult to learn if you’re not already familiar with them.
 Windows systems are also more likely to be the target of malware and security breaches.

 In contrast, TouchBistro runs exclusively on iOS. iOS is largely the operating system of choice for most modern POS systems because it’s a closed platform and less virus-prone than other operating systems. iOS is also the more common choice for today’s restaurant tech because Apple owns both the hardware (the iPad) and the software (iOS), which means you enjoy a seamless integration between POS software and Apple devices like iPads – a characteristic that keeps the user experience consistent across all Apple products.

 As mentioned, ease of use is intimately tied to the type of operating system that each POS runs on.

 Again, Squirrel POS runs on a Windows, Android, or iOS operating system.
 This means that you can try to choose the operating system, you and your staff are the most familiar with in order to make the training process a little easier